demola234/ademola_portfolio_v2/public/markdown/part_one_system_design.md

-# Part One: Designing and Building a Microservice with Golang, Python, and Clean Architecture

 ## **Introduction**

 > 💡 I started learning Go three years ago as a second programming language, seeking a scalable, efficient, and versatile technology with great potential.
 Since then, I’ve been captivated by its power and simplicity.
 Realio reflects my passion for creating feature-rich applications that not only simulate real-world use cases but also serve as learning experiences for myself and others.